Skip to main content

 The schedule

-For example, an attempt that fails three times before eventually succeeding will be delivered roughly 35 minutes and 5 seconds following the first attempt.
+• Example: If a message fails three times before eventually succeeding, it will be delivered roughly 35 minutes and 5 seconds after the initial attempt (Immediate + 5 seconds + 5 minutes + 30 minutes).

 Indicating successful delivery